gr0uch0dev/kubeisle/ingress/readme.md

 # Ingress on Kind

+## Prerequisite

+The configuration in the `kind` lesson must be used.

 ## Introduction
 In the world of Kubernetes, the Nginx Ingress Controller is a popular tool for routing external traffic to your Kubernetes services.
 It acts as a gateway for incoming requests, allowing you to control traffic flow and apply routing rules based on the request's attributes.